Honda Accord vs BYD Sealion 8

 Feature Showdown

-The Honda Accord features a 12.3-inch touchscreen paired with a 10.2-inch digital dash, while the BYD Sealion 8 gets a 15.6-inch display.
+The Honda Accord features a 12.3-inch touchscreen paired with a 10.2-inch digital dash, while the BYD Sealion 8 gets a 15.6-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Honda Accord stands out with Bose audio and ambient lighting that you will not find on the BYD Sealion 8.
 The BYD Sealion 8 counters with panoramic roof, heated front seats and ventilated seats.
 Which feature set matters more depends on your daily routine and priorities.